ApolloTang/mynote--misc/things-2-memorize-content/dev/docker/docker--recipes/docker-recipes--cloning-private-repo-in-dockerfile-wo-exposing-ssh-key.md

 <missing>      8 weeks ago          /bin/sh -c #(nop) ADD file:2a949686d9886ac7c…   5.54MB
 ```

-In addition, the final image is only 5.54MB in size (compare to 27MB, in the first case).
+In addition, the final image is only 5.54MB in size (compared to 27MB, in the first case).

 ### :warning: Becareful

-In your second stage, make sure you starts a new build stage with the `alpine:latest` image as its base:
+In your second stage, make sure you start a new build stage with the `alpine:latest` image as its base:

 ```docker
 # Second Stage